Agriculture food and safety

 The WTO Agreements Series: Agriculture, 3nd Edition (2016)

-This new edition provides an introduction to the WTO’s Agreement on Agriculture outlining its key principles the work of the Agriculture Committee and how disputes have interpreted WTO law on agriculture.
+This new edition provides an introduction to the WTO’s Agreement on Agriculture, outlining its key principles, the work of the Agriculture Committee, and how disputes have interpreted WTO law on agriculture.
 The publication includes the full text of the Agriculture Agreement as well as the decisions taken on agriculture at the 2013 Bali Ministerial Conference.
-A frequently asked questions section provides a handy overview of the Agriculture Agreement and the issues covered by it.
-The publication also provides an update on agriculture negotiations at the WTO.
-This publication forms part of the WTO Agreements Series a set of compact booklets on selected WTO agreements.
-Other publications in the series include Sanitary and Phytosanitary Measures and Technical Barriers to Trade.
+A frequently asked questions section provides a handy overview of the Agriculture Agreement Read More

 Trade and Food Standards